uclalawcovid19behindbars/custodial_mortality_project/README.md

-## 2020 Change in State Prison Mortality
+## UCLA Law CBBDP Carceral Mortality Data

 The [UCLA Law COVID Behind Bars Data Project](https://uclacovidbehindbars.org/), launched in March 2020, tracks the spread and impact of COVID in American carceral facilities and advocates for greater transparency and accountability around the pandemic response of the carceral system.